-Whilst the cost modelling for the scheme is currently based on the current adviser numbers, this will not be representative of the sector moving forward.
+Whilst the cost modelling for the scheme in the exposure draft was based on existing adviser numbers at that time, this will not be representative of the sector moving forward.
 It is therefore of concern how the application of the same cost recovery model will impact the advisers who chose to remain in the sector.